$w("#image1").fitMode = "fixedWidth";

 Organisation

 The Institute for Global Negotiation (IGN) is a non-profit, politically neutral association established under Article 60 ff. of the Swiss Civil Code.
-The Chair of Political Philosophy at the University of Zurich holds a seat on the Board and collaborates with the IGN in organising and hosting events at the university.
-The Institute is managed by a Board with support from an Advisory Council.
+The Chair of Political Philosophy and the Chair of International Relations and Political Economy at the University of Zurich both hold a seat on the Board and collaborate with the IGN in organising and hosting events at the university.
+The Institute is led by a Board with support from an Advisory Council.
+The Board has delegated the running of operations to the Management Team.
 The statutes of the association can be found here.

 Aim